calpoly-iandunn/csc471/assignments/lab07.md

 Gouraud diffuse and ambient shading (this means that you will compute the color in the vertex shader).

-1. You can choose a fixed light position to use to compute the light vector
+1. You can choose a fixed light direction to use to compute the light vector (for a directional light)
 2. You can choose two different diffuse colors for each sphere
 3. For one sphere, update the normal to follow the rotation
 4. For the other sphere, leave the normal as they are (so the lighting stays ‘fixed’